Cookpad

-Cookpad Inc. (TYO: 2193) is a food tech company.
-The company operates "Cookpad" which is Japan’s largest recipe sharing service, with 60 million monthly unique users in Japan and 40 million monthly unique users globally, allowing visitors to upload and search through original, user-created recipes.
+Cookpad Inc. is a Japanese food tech company.
+The company operates "Cookpad", which is Japan's largest recipe sharing service, with 60 million monthly unique users in Japan and 40 million monthly unique users globally, allowing visitors to upload and search through original, user-created recipes.
 The firm established its global headquarters in Bristol, UK, and is expanding its business into international markets with offices in the UK, Spain, Indonesia, Lebanon, Brazil, India, Taiwan, Hungary, Greece, Russia and elsewhere.
 As of 2021, its sites draw around 800 million page views each month.
 It went public on the Tokyo Stock Exchange in July 2009.
 As of December 2018, Cookpad had more than 5 million registered recipes.